Ever dreamt of illustrating a children's picture book?

 Some people assume that illustrating a children's picture book is a quick and easy process because they contain so few words and pages.
-On the contrary, a children’s book can take anywhere between 3-5 month to illustrate and a lifetime to develop the skills and techniques that give this artform the quality that it truly deserves.
+On the contrary, a children’s book can take anywhere between 3-5 months to illustrate and a lifetime to develop the skills and techniques that give this art form the quality that it truly deserves.
 In fact, it’s in the simplicity that you’ll discover the brilliance of a picture book story.

-A picture book is a child's introduction to literature, art, the imagination and the human experience, and if done well, a picture book can make complicated topics approachable and easy to understand.
-Picture books are designed to inspire wonder and curiosity and to accurately reflect the world that we live in and add depth to how readers see the world and their place in it.
+A picture book is a child's introduction to literature, art, imagination, and the human experience, and if done well, a picture book can make complicated topics approachable and easy to understand.
+Picture books are designed to inspire wonder and curiosity, and to reflect the world that we live in, as well as adding depth to how readers see the world and their place in it.

 Have you dreamt of being a Picture Book Illustrator?

 Click on the link to find out more about the Picture Book Illustration e-Course.
 I've had dozens of PBIC students go on and create exciting illustration careers.
-And if you haven't already, make sure to get your FREE 27-page PBIC Workbook sample.
+And if you haven't already, make sure to get your free 27-page Picture Book Illustration Workbook.